 Cracked or collapsed lines

 Another common cause of sewer problems is old pipes that have begun to crack or have completely collapsed.
 These problems can involve major repairs that usually conjure up images of digging equipment and holes in your yard.
-But before signing with a sewer repair contractor, ask if they provide no dig technology.

 Even if there are no trees directly above your sewer lines, your problem could be a result of tree roots invading your lines.
 Tree roots can wreak havoc on your sewer line by growing around the pipe and crushing it.
 They can also grow into the pipe, causing clogs and backups.